 The graphical representation of the input RMS current of the input filter in the case of two devices with 0° phase shift (synchronized to an external signal) or 180° phase shift (synchronized connecting their SYNCH pins) regulating the same output voltage is provided in the figure below.
-To dimension the proper input capacitor please refer to the dedicated section (Section 7.5.1 Input capacitor selection).
+To dimension the proper input capacitor please refer to the dedicate section.